Flux qubit-based detector of microwave photons: Dynamics

 The dependence of the occupations $\rho_{kk}$ of the qudit levels on $x_\text{e}$ can be approximately calculated: (i)~by the adiabatic-impulse model in the absence of dissipation (see Appendix~\ref{Sec:AppendixA1}) and (ii)~by combination of the adiabatic-impulse model and the rate equation approach in the presence of dissipation (see Appendix~\ref{Sec:AppendixA2}).
-The approximate analytical method presented in Appendix~\ref{Sec:AppendixA2} gives $x_\text{e}$-dependence of $\rho_{kk}$ which, for chosen parameters, is in a sufficiently good agreement with the results obtained by numerically solving the system of equations~(\ref{system-reset}) and shown in Fig.~\ref{Fig:Reset}(a), despite the fact that this approximation does not take into account the specificity of the problem, e.g., the form of the potential $U(x)$ in Eq.~(\ref{potential}).
+The approximate method presented in Appendix~\ref{Sec:AppendixA2} gives $x_\text{e}$-dependence of $\rho_{kk}$ which, for chosen parameters, is in a sufficiently good agreement (excluding the vicinities of the quasicrossing points) with the results obtained by numerically solving the system of equations~(\ref{system-reset}) and shown in Fig.~\ref{Fig:Reset}, despite the fact that this approximation does not take into account the specificity of the problem, e.g., the form of the potential $U(x)$ in Eq.~(\ref{potential}).